 Remember how I asked if you’ve heard of August?
 I ran a poll on the Seasoned Romance Facebook reader group, which has a 3K+ membership.
 I asked reader members if they were aware of the Entangled’s August line.
 The response was a rather resounding “nope.”

-I take umbrage with the idea of reading down.
-If you have come across my posts before, I have suggested that publishers deceive themselves by only courting younger readers without realising those younger will one day be older readers.
-Romance readers tend to be life-long romance readers.
-Older readers tend to have more disposable income.
+I take umbrage with being told I read down.
+If you have read my posts before, I have suggested that publishers deceive themselves by only courting younger readers without realising those younger will one day be older readers.
 The belief in the tradition of presenting younger main characters is just that, a tradition.
 It is vital to note, that, whether you are a Millennial pushing 40, Gen X, a Boomer, or a Silent Gen reader, whether you read science fiction, crime, mystery, or romance novels it is readers who need to let publishers know what they want or else nothing will ever change.
 Cis, het, white romance with young heroines will remain the staple, the tradition.
 We can discuss how we need diverse romance, talk about inclusion, and still leave age representation and ageism out of the conversation since romance has a tradition of romance being a younger woman’s tale.
 Traditions can be lovely, but they can also be rabidly prescriptive and immeasurably narrow-minded.
 Some traditions, like keeping romance heroines young, can lead to and perpetuate age stereotypes and lack of representation, to the impression that people over the age of 40 do not have sex, that women over 40, especially women who happen to have grandchildren, do not have sex, and even if they did no one would want to read about them because granny sex is gross.
-Do you want to let a publisher decide for you, to allow a publisher to cling to a notion that is set in stone and denies you representation?
-Is it really reasonable when a publisher suggests you read down?
+Do you want to let a publisher decide for you, to allow a publisher cling to a notion that is set in stone and denies you representation?
+Is it really reasonable when a publisher suggests you read down,?
 Are you happy to accept the misconception that there are not many authors writing older lead couples in romance or writing older female leads in other genres?

 “Ageist stereotypes hold that older Americans don’t spend their money, they’re brand loyal, and they’re interested in a limited number of products, services, and experiences…